-The bithermal caloric test, first described by Robert Barany, assesses the function of the lateral vestibular canal.
+The bithermal caloric test, first described by Robert Barany, assesses lateral vestibular canal function.
 The brainstem vestibulo-ocular reflex (VOR) causes tonic eye deviation, opposite to that of the head turn, to maintain fixation on an object.
-This action is, however, counteracted by the saccades from the frontal eye field in a reverse direction to maintain fixation on a moving object, which results in the fast component of the horizontal nystagmus seen during the test.
+However, this action is counteracted by the saccades from the frontal eye field in a reverse direction to maintain fixation on a moving object, which results in the fast component of the horizontal nystagmus seen during the test.
 The caloric test is one of the tests included within the electronystagmography and is also a component of the brainstem reflexes while assessing the patient for brain stem integrity.

 Types of caloric testing

 - Bithermal caloric test (by water at 7 degrees above or below the body temperature or by air at 24 or 50 degrees Celcius)

 The interaural variability in the caloric paresis of more than 22 to 25% and the directional preponderance of greater than 26 to 30% indicates asymmetric response.